-Name and Age Present Position with the Company Alan B. Miller (69) Chairman of the Board, President and Chief Executive Officer Steve G. Filton (49) Senior Vice President, Chief Financial Officer and Secretary Kevin J. Gross (51) Senior Vice President Debra K. Osteen (51) Senior Vice President Michael Marquez (53) Vice President Marc D. Miller (36) Vice President and Director Richard C. Wright (59) Vice President
+Name and Age Present Position with the Company

+Alan B. Miller (70) Chairman of the Board, President and Chief Executive Officer Steve G. Filton (50) Senior Vice President, Chief Financial Officer and Secretary

+Debra K. Osteen (52) Senior Vice President Michael Marquez (54) Senior Vice President

+Marc D. Miller (37) Senior Vice President and Director

 Mr. Alan B. Miller has been Chairman of the Board, President and Chief Executive Officer since inception.
 Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. He currently serves as Chairman of the Board, Chief Executive Officer and President of Universal Health Realty Income Trust.
-Mr. Miller also serves as a Director of Penn Mutual Life Insurance Company and Broadlane, Inc. (an e-commerce marketplace for healthcare supplies, equipment and services).
-He is the father of Marc D. Miller, a Vice President and Director.
+Mr. Miller also serves as a Director of Penn Mutual Life Insurance Company.
+He is the father of Marc D. Miller, Senior Vice President and Director.

-Mr. Filton was elected Senior Vice President and Chief Financial Officer in February, 2003 and he was elected Secretary in September, 1999.
+Mr. Filton was elected Senior Vice President and Chief Financial Officer in 2003 and he was elected Secretary in 1999.
 He had served as Vice President and Controller since 1991.